Braking requirements for light trailers

 Frequently asked questions

-This is a braking device that can automatically stop the trailer if it becomes detached from towing vehicle while in motion.
+This is a braking device that can automatically stop the trailer if it becomes detached from the towing vehicle while in motion.

 A service or running brake is a vehicle’s main braking system which is used during normal driving.